This page details the agreement made between the farmer and the CSA member. By joining the CSA, you agree to this

 Your member account.
-When you sign up, you choose your share and a pick-up site, and you create a secure member account.
+When you sign up for our CSA, you choose your share and a pick-up site, and you create a secure member account.
 Through your account, you can manage your subscription, change your pick-up location, or update your payment method at any time.

 Picking up your share.
-You agree to pick up your share each week from your assigned pick-up site and check your name off the list.
+You agree to pick up your share each week from your assigned pick-up site and check your name off the check list.
 Please remember that our pick-up site hosts are volunteers; be courteous of their time and resources, and pick up your share promptly.
 If your site is a business, it is your responsibility to know their hours of operation.
-If you’re unable to pick up your share, you agree to either place your share on a “delivery hold” (see next item) or have a friend pick up your share on your behalf.
+If you know in advance that you’re unable to pick up your share, you agree to have a friend pick up your share on your behalf.
+If you have an emergency pop up on delivery day leaving you unable to pick up your share, you agree to contact you site host or Red Moon Farm to let them know you won’t be picking up your share that day.

 Vacations and delivery suspensions.
 When planning a vacation, please remember that as a member of our CSA, you agree to pay for each week of the season whether or not you can pick up your share.
 If you’ll be out of pocket on a delivery day, we encourage you to find a friend who could pick up and use your share that week.
-However, if you can’t find someone to look after your vegetables, you can temporarily turn off your delivery (through your member account), and we will donate your share to a local food bank so that nothing goes to waste.
-If you plan to place your share on hold, please do so by noon on the Tuesday before the delivery date in question.
+However, if you can’t find someone to look after your vegetables, you can set delivery suspension dates within your member account, and we will donate your share on those weeks to a local food bank so that nothing goes to waste.
+Please update your delivery suspension dates in your account by noon on the Tuesday before the delivery date in question.

 Holiday delivery changes.
 If we have to reschedule a delivery date due to a holiday, we will let you know far in advance so that alternate plans can be made.
 Our tradition has been to halt harvests the weeks of Thanksgiving and Christmas.